MelissaDjohan/ETL-Project/README.md

 Once the tables were merged on Jupyter Notebook, we finally created a **Database** and **Table** within PGadmin and inserted each **column name** and its **datatype**.

 ### Finally
-To insert the data from *Jupyter* to *PGadmin*, we created a connection to the local host server, created an engine, opened the table, and imported the data.
+To insert the data from *Jupyter* to *pgAdmin*, we created a connection to the local host server, created an engine, opened the table, and imported the data.

 ### Authors
 - Melissa Djohan